2sek/homeserver-docker/README.md

 3. Tailor the configurations and docker-compose files to your needs.
 4. Start your services separately with the command `docker compose up -d` or, use either `./restart.sh` or `./restart.ps1`.
 5. With the default configuration, the server is now running on https://homeserver.internal.
+Each service runs on thr host `containerName.homeserver.internal`.

 ## FAQ